Superman and Lois Lane: Smallville

-The television series Smallville aired from 2001 to 2011.
-The series began with a teenage Clark Kent (Tom Welling) learning to balance the demands of his powers with his desire to lead a normal life.
-It shows Clark's reluctance to accept his Kryptonian heritage, his responsibility for his abilities, his longing desire to be normal and his constant fear of people discovering his secret.
-In the series, Clark's affection began with Lana Lang, his childhood crush in the comics.
-Lois Lane (Erica Durance) was introduced in the fourth season as Chloe Sullivan's cousin.
-Clark and Lois first developed a friendship and in later seasons a romantic interaction; with Clark gradually starts to fall in love with Lois and realize that she is the one for him, and eventually revealing his alien origin to her.
-Clark and Lois' relationship in Smallville was on TV Guide's "Best TV Couples of All Time".

-The writers of the show were constrained to limit the usage of Clark and Lois' romantically relationship, and in the Lois Lane character in general.
-At Wizard World Philadelphia Erica Durance revealed that; "DC Comics has really clamped down on Lois.
-You can't do a dream sequence (with her and Clark) or any of that sneaky stuff".
-Starting from season 6 (after the release of Superman Returns) the restrictions on Lois and Clark's romance were less restricted.
-Throughout the series, the show foreshadowed Clark and Lois' future romances, which was woven throughout their interactions from the moment Lois was introduced to the series.
-Including Lois revealing that a fortune teller once told her that she was destined to fall for a guy who flies a lot and likes to wear tights, or saying she prefers geeks in glasses.
-And numerous other hints and comments made by Clark or Lois, and other characters on the show.
+The television series Smallville aired from 2001 to 2011, began with a teenage Clark Kent (Tom Welling) learning to balance the demands of his powers with his desire to lead a normal life.
+Lois Lane (Erica Durance) was introduced as Chloe Sullivan's cousin in the fourth season.
+Clark and Lois first develop a friendship, and in the later seasons, a romantic relationship with Clark gradually falls in love with Lois and eventually reveals his alien origin to her.
+From the moment Lois was introduced to the series, Clark and Lois's future romance was foreshadowed throughout the series, including Lois revealing that a fortune teller once told her that she was destined to fall for a guy who flies a lot and likes to wear tights, or saying she prefers geeks in glasses.
+And numerous other hints and comments made by Clark or Lois and other characters on the show.

-In season 4, at the end of the episode "Lucy", after Clark and Lois admit for the first time that they have become friends, two stars collide, referring to Clark and Lois as coming together.
+Lois appears in the season 4 premiere episode "Crusade".
+Her character was initially only allowed to appear on the show for four episodes, with her appearances eventually expanded to twelve episodes.
+Comic book writer and Smallville producer Jeph Loeb revealed that the showrunners wanted Clark and Lois to have a 1930s banter similar to Katharine Hepburn and Cary Grant.

 In season 5, series producer Darren Swimmer describes the relationship between Clark and Lois in the fifth season as "a bit of a melting of the ice".
 The two characters continue to "butt heads", but the audience can see where there is a growing attraction and that either would be there for the other in a time of need.
-Erica Durance feels that in season five it is not yet clear if either character realizes the attraction, but the joking between the two characters represents a foreshadowing of a greater relationship.
+Durance feels that in season five it is not yet clear if either character realizes the attraction, but the joking between the two characters represents a foreshadowing of a greater relationship.
 Durance sees season five as being too soon for the characters to be "in-love" because they are still getting to know each other.